 Harvest safety a concern

-We know the dry conditions and recent spell of fantastic fall weather has allowed most area farmers the opportunities to become fully engaged in the fall harvest.
+We know the recent spell of fantastic fall weather has allowed most area farmers the opportunities to get knee-deep into the fall harvest.

-Never try to pass a combine or other implement on the shoulder of the road.
-If you hit a washout or hidden culvert, you could roll your vehicle.
+•Never try to pass a combine or other implement on the shoulder of the road.
+If you hit a washout or hidden culvert, you could roll the vehicle.

 Please be alert and stay safe as the fall harvest days play out.